Travel Auckland: Your Guide to a Summer Weekend in Auckland

 Visit the Viaduct Harbour in Central Auckland, complete with shops, pubs, cafés, and parks.
 They usually have something going on down there, or you can walk across the bridge and visit the touristy New Zealand Maritime Museum.
 Continue on the wharf theme by heading to Swashbucklers on the Westhaven Marina for dinner, where you can enjoy some delicious seafood, take in the view of the City of Sails, and watch out for Steve and Irwin, the two massive stingrays (local celebrities!
 RIP Steve Irwin) that live beneath the pier.

 Are you about to travel Auckland?
 We want to hear about your adventures!
-Email email@example.com for details.
+Email [email protected] for details.
+Photo by Unsplash.